shangril/crero/README.md

 Currently require PHP>=7.0

+* 20220605-1 Security patch.
+Any version affected or almost any back to earlier ones.
+An unused feature in ./api.php and ./api/api.php could allow a remote attacker to access any file located in the public www directory.
+Please update ./api.php in your front-end.
+If you use the "free download" feature, please replace api.php in your free media tier by ./api/api.php provided in this FIX.

 * 20220605 Security patch.
-All versions newer than 20190418 with htmlcache option enabled must upgrade for CRITICAL issue allowing Remote Code Execution (RCE).
+All versions newer than 20190418 with htmlcache option enabled must upgrade for CRITICAL issue allowing Remote Code Execution (RCE). ./index.php modified.

 * 20210711 Security patch.
 All versions newer than 20200919 must upgrade to fix a security issue that affected .htaccess in /radio/e/, causing exposition of the IPs of the listeners of the radio.
 Upgrade and make sure you have .htaccess in /radio/e/ still present and working.